System Design Space

 Why this matters for systems design

-• Mobile clients live under tight battery, CPU, and memory budgets, so architecture has to spend resources carefully.
+• A mobile client lives under tight battery, CPU, and memory budgets, so the architecture has to spend resources carefully.

-• OS limits on background work shape notifications, sync timing, and when data actually reaches the server.
+• OS limits on background work decide when a notification fires, when a scheduled task runs, and when data actually reaches the server.

-• Permissions, privacy, and sensor access change the contract between product design, API design, and user experience.
+• Permissions, privacy, and sensor access rewrite the contract between product design, API design, and user experience.

-• Staged releases and on-device diagnostics are as important on mobile as backend operations are on the server side.
+• Staged releases and on-device diagnostics cost exactly as much attention as backend operations on the server side.

 Related chapters